-Exercise & Sport Science Honours 4110
+Exercise and Sport Science Honours 4110

 This course builds knowledge and understanding about research in the discipline of sports science and physical activity.
 The course aims at enhancing skills and capacities in reading and reviewing literature, critical reasoning and argument, and verbal communication.
 Students will enhance their skills through discussions of theoretical and applied directions in sports science and physical activity studies; student-based presentations of key issues; and training in computing skills, on-line bibliographic searches, risk assessment, and oral presentation techniques.